Inflation hits nine-month high, further rises likely

 Crude oil prices rose 7.1 percent in February alone.
 This was their biggest surge since last August, pushed up by a mix of higher global prices for oil and the weaker pound.

-Last month the Bank of England forecast that inflation would exceed its 2 percent target until early 2016, pushed up by long-term rises in energy prices and university tuition fees.
+Last month the Bank's forecast that inflation would exceed its 2 percent target until early 2016, pushed up by long-term rises in energy prices and university tuition fees.

 (Reporting by David Milliken and William Schomberg; Editing by Catherine Evans)